jjuback/epistrophy/README.md

 * [Azure Static Web Apps](https://learn.microsoft.com/en-us/azure/static-web-apps/) for hosting and deployment
 * [GitHub Actions](https://github.com/features/actions) for building and deploying the app whenever a commit is pushed

 The app provides a top-level list of artists that you can expand to reveal the available albums for each.
 In turn, selecting an album displays a list of its tracks with a standard HTML5 audio control for playback.
-Use the Genre control at the upper right to switch between Jazz and Classical collections.
+Use the Genre control in the header to switch between Jazz and Classical collections.
+Use the button in the upper right to search for track titles containing a word or phrase.
 During playback on a mobile device, the lock screen displays album metadata including cover art via the [MediaSession](https://w3c.github.io/mediasession/#the-mediasession-interface) interface.

 ![Epistrophy](/images/Epistrophy.gif)